jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 HA token).

-### And by "orchestration" I meant "scheduling"
+### And by "orchestration" I mean "scheduling"

-In theory, any good CS grad student will tell you that this seems a perfectly good case to use some bin packing algorithm.
+In theory, any good CS grad student will tell you that this seems like a perfectly good case to use some bin packing algorithm.

 In practice, anybody who has worn a pager long enough knows that